Hygiene matters for BJJ, Grappling, and MMA fighters.

 Poor hygiene in BJJ or grappling quickly takes its toll.
 The most common problems are:

-• Bacterial infections: such as folliculitis or impetigo, which appear with small wounds or burns on the tatami.
+- Bacterial infections: such as folliculitis or impetigo, which appear with small wounds or burns from the tatami.

-• Staph: Rare but serious.
-Can quickly become complicated if left untreated.
+- Staphylococcus: uncommon, but serious.
+It can quickly become complicated if left untreated.

-• Burns and irritations: due to constant friction with the tatami or gi.
+- Burns and irritations: due to constant friction with the tatami or the gi.

-And let's not forget the most basic things: persistent odor, discomfort, and damaged skin.
-Training like this isn't just bad for you, it's also bad for your teammates.
+And let's not forget the most basic issues: persistent odor, discomfort, and damaged skin.
+Training like this not only harms you but also your teammates.

 3) Your daily hygiene routine (pre-workout / post-workout)